purplapp/purplapp/README.md

 `DEBUG=0` to avoid potential revealing of sensitive data (client secrets, etc.) to the end user.

+If you'd like push notifications via Pushover, fill out the appropriate settings in `.config`.

 ### Server

 Purplapp will run on most servers.
 It's currently deployed to an Apache